Vincds/Restaurant-data-analysis/02_insights_powerbi/README.md

 **[VIZ: Line chart with 2023 vs 2024 monthly sales + reference line at €7.2K avg]**

 ---
+### 1.3 The Revenue Mix Shift

+**2023:** 51% new customers / 49% returning (balanced)
+**2024:** 36% new customers / 64% returning (retention-heavy)

+**Translation:**
+- Lost €10.6K in new customer revenue
+- Gained €15.1K in returning customer revenue
+- Net gain: +€4.5K (the 5.4% growth)

+**The Problem:**
+This looks like retention success but masks an acquisition crisis.
+Without new customers, the base shrinks in 2025.

+**Analogy:** You're keeping current customers happy, but the funnel is drying up.
+In 12 months, you'll have fewer returning customers from 2024's smaller cohort.

+**[VIZ: 100% stacked bar chart showing 2023 vs 2024 revenue composition]**

+---
 ### 1.4 The Acquisition Crisis

 | Year | New Customers | Change |